 I am deep in the planning our homeschool curriculum for our 2018-2019 school year, our 5th year of homeschooling.
 But before I can make plans for the future its a good idea to take a look back and see what curriculum we used last year and how it worked for us.
 Remembering how things worked out last year will help me plan better for our upcoming year.

-The biggest change we made last year was using Sonlight and following their model of together subjects and independent subjects.
+The biggest change we made last year was using Sonlight and following their morning time model of together subjects and independent subjects.
 Sonlight calls these “Couchtime” and “Tabletime”.
 I have found this format freeing as we are able to keep it simple and still find time to cover some electives without stressing out.

 Our Homeschool Curriculum for 2017-2018